Common Skin Lesions & Removal Options

 Following the procedure, a small superficial wound will be present where the lesion was removed.
 Over the next 3-7 days, the area forms a protective scab as it heals.
 Once the scab resolves, you may notice some temporary redness, which gradually fades over time.
 Many patients choose to use silicone gel sheets to enhance healing and reduce redness.

 Dr. Khurana also utilizes the Erbium laser, a highly precise technology that gently vaporizes tissue to refine the skin’s surface.
-This is particularly effective for improving the appearance of moles, skin tags, and sebaceous hyperplasia.
-For larger lesions, a shave excision may be performed first, followed by Erbium laser refinement to optimize the final cosmetic result.
+This is particularly effective for improving the appearance of small moles, skin tags, sebaceous hyperplasia, and milia.
 Healing from this approach is typically smooth, with minimal scarring.

 In some cases, certain moles—especially those with suspicious features—require surgical excision.
 This involves removing the lesion more deeply and closing the area with sutures.
 This method is considered the gold standard when a specimen is needed for accurate diagnosis and complete removal.